 User Equipment and Media Gateways may need to support analog fax and modem interfaces for several reasons.
-First, modem equipment is common in residences and customers will continue to use these familiar devices to access their dial-up networks even if they have cable modem access.
-Second, many SOHO users need to have fax capability.
-Finally, some low-rate modem standards such as V.22 and V.23 will continue to be used for Point-of-Sale (POS) and security applications.
+First, modem equipment is common in residences and customers will continue to use these familiar devices to

 For applications that need the support of analog fax and modem, User Equipment and Media Gateways MUST detect fax/modem signals and, if required by the protocol, signal these detections using the appropriate protocol.
 The codec at each end is then switched to G.711 for the remainder of the session unless fax relay is to be used as specified in Section 7.4.2.6 Additionally, echo cancellation is disabled in response to a disabling signal sent by some devices (fax or modem), consisting of a 2100 Hz tone with periodic phase reversals per ITU standard [G.168].
 After the fax/modem session has completed, echo cancellation MUST be re-enabled.